Ph.D. in Human Sexuality (Widener University), LPC

 - New Client Information form.
 This form provides information about you so Insights can craft your therapy to be as effective and efficient as possible.
 Some questions are personal and may be sensitive or even uncomfortable for you.
 They are asked in an effort to quickly begin building a complete picture of who you are, which in turn will save valuable therapy time.
 All client records are strictly confidential and will not be seen by anyone without your written permission unless required by law.
 If you have any questions, please discuss them with your therapist.

-- Client Rights, Responsibilities and Consent to Treat form.
+- Informed Consent to Treat form.
 This form details your rights and responsibilities as a client and consents for me to treat you.

 Which forms should I use?